wasm3/wasm3/docs/Hardware.md

 Wicked Device WildFire       | ATmega1284 |  8-bit AVR <sup>⚠️</sup>  | 20MHz     | 128KB | 16KB

 ### Legend:
- ⚠️ This architecture/compiler currently fails to perform TCO (Tail Call Optimization/Elimination), wich leads to sub-optimal interpreter behaviour (intense native stack usage, lower performance).
+ ⚠️ This architecture/compiler currently fails to perform TCO (Tail Call Optimization/Elimination), which leads to sub-optimal interpreter behaviour (intense native stack usage, lower performance).
 There are plans to improve this in future 🦄.

+ ⁑ Some flash space is used by the bootloader meaning usable space is less.